docker/compose/docs/reference/envvars.md

 ## COMPOSE\_FILE

-Specify the file containing the compose configuration.
+Specify the path to a Compose file.
 If not provided, Compose looks for a file named `docker-compose.yml` in the current directory and then each parent directory in succession until a file by that name is found.

+This variable supports multiple compose files separate by a path separator (on Linux and OSX the path separator is `:`, on Windows it is `;`).
+For example:
+`COMPOSE_FILE=docker-compose.yml:docker-compose.prod.yml`

 See also the `-f` [command-line option](overview.md).

 ## COMPOSE\_API\_VERSION